-What is a Contractor’s Bond?
+What Is a Contractor’s Bond?

-Although it is not mandated that all contractors be bonded in the State of Texas, many cities and municipalities require contractors to post surety bonds.
-If you plan to complete work for the country or state, you will most likely be required to obtain a bond or bonds.
+Though the state of Texas does not mandate all contractors to be bonded, many individual cities and municipalities require contractors to post surety bonds.
+If you plan to complete work for the county or state, you will most likely also need to obtain one or more bonds.

 Types of Contract Bonds